lloydmeta/metascraper/README.md

 A non-blocking Scala library that allows you to retrieve meta data from various URLs.

-Out of the box, supports HTML content (works with OpenGraph as well as normal HTML meta/image tags), but can be customised to support any kind of content (just implement `Schema` and `SchemaFactory`).
+Out of the box, supports HTML content (works with OpenGraph as well as normal HTML meta/image tags), but can be easily extended to support any kind of content (just implement `Schema` and `SchemaFactory`) so that you can work with any URL that returns an Array of Bytes.

 Tested against Scala 2.10.x, 2.11.x.